-This satellite photograph of PA taken at night shows light that is directed upward, much of which is direct uplight wasted by poorly designed outdoor lighting fixtures.
-Such upward directed light serves no useful purpose and is a waste of energy.
+This satellite photograph of PA taken at night shows light that is traveling upward.
+Although part of this light is reflected from the ground, much of it is direct uplight wasted by poorly designed outdoor lighting fixtures.
+Direct uplight serves no useful purpose and is a waste of energy.
 Light pollution from these fixtures causes disabling glare to motorists and pedestrians, annoying light trespass on neighboring properties and skyglow that interferes with our view of a natural night sky.
 Excessive artificial lighting at night also interferes with the feeding and breeding patterns of nocturnal animals.

 Colors correspond to ratios between the artificial sky brightness and the natural sky brightness of: <0.11 (black), 0.11-0.33 (blue), 0.33-1 (green), 1-3 (yellow), 3-9 (orange), >9 (red).
 For details Click Here.